melihteke/devnet_library/README.md

 docker run -p 8000:8000 nike-app

 ```
-This command will start a container using the "nike-app" image and map port 8000 in the container to port 8000 on the host machine..
+This command will start a container using the "nike-app" image and map port 8000 in the container to port 8000 on the host machine...